AdamHayse/PoliQuest-Shadowlands/README.md

 </details></blockquote>

 On a final note, the reward detection logic for this feature isn't up to date with the most recent quest reward selection
 logic changes.
-It works off of item level rather than stats and Pawn selection logic is not an option here.
+It works off of item level rather than stats, and Pawn selection logic is not an option here.
 I will probably
 make changes to this logic in the future.
 </details>